ComcastSamples/pwa-starter-kit/redux-and-state-management.md

 import { store } from './store/store.js';

 class MyElement extends connect(store)(LitElement) {
-  static get is() { return 'my-element'; }

   static get properties() { return {
+    // This is the data from the store.
-    clicks: { type: Number },
+    _clicks: { type: Number },
-    value: { type: Number }
+    _value: { type: Number },
   }}

   render() {
     return html`...`;
   }

+  // This is called every time something is updated in the store.
-  // If you don't implement this method, you will get a
-  // warning in the console.
+  // If you don't implement this method, you will get a warning in the console. stateChanged(state) {
-  stateChanged(state) {
-    this.clicks = state.counter.clicks;
+    this._clicks = state.counter.clicks;
-    this.value = state.counter.value;
+    this._value = state.counter.value;
   }
 }
 ```